Licensing requirements for providers of funeral expenses facilities

 The relevant types of financial products include:

-- a facility through which a person manages a financial risk (see s763C)—in this case, the authorisation will be for 'Miscellaneous financial risk products: funeral expenses facility', or
+- a facility through which a person manages a financial risk (see section 763C)—in this case, the authorisation will be for 'Miscellaneous financial risk products: funeral expenses facility', or

-- a facility through which a person makes a financial investment (see s763B)—in this case, the authorisation will be for 'Miscellaneous financial investment products: funeral expenses facility'.
+- a facility through which a person makes a financial investment (see section 763B)—in this case, the authorisation will be for 'Miscellaneous financial investment products: funeral expenses facility'.

 You should consider the particular terms of your facility to determine the relevant type of financial product, and apply for the appropriate authorisation.